Welcome to FlagpoleAntenna.com

 - December 6, 2018: "I have a QTH with another antenna, how does the DX Flagpole interact with other antennas?"

 What does Greyline Performance sell?

 We currently sell two lines of vertical dipole antennas.
-The DXV is our non-flag vertical dipole line.
-The DXF for DX Flagpole is our Flagpole version.
-Both are of the same high-end engineering and OCF design, requiring no radials and working great from 80-6M.
+The Greyline DXV is our non-flag vertical dipole model.
+The DXF is our Greyline DX Flagpole version.
+Both are of the same high-end engineering and OCF design, requiring No Radials and working great from 80-6M.
 See our reviews?
-Start here.
+Start at our RF BLOG.